webtp3/tp3_businessview/README.md

 # tp3_tests

-This is an installer for typo3 dev environment with unit, functional and acceptance  testing and developer tools
+This is an distribution installer for typo3 dev environment with unit, functional and acceptance  testing and developer tools It carries privat packages with it.
+Without needing access to any privat connections.

 ```bash
 git clone git@bitbucket.org:thomasruta/tp3_tests.git mynewproject_www
 cd mynewproject_www